harisont/harisont.github.io/_posts/2022-04-23-over-again.md

 Deal one __mujer__ face-down to each player, ignoring the remaining ones (do not reveal them).

 ## How to play
-At each round, the objective is to obtain the favor of one MMM by placing you __mujer__ in a winning pile: one of the longest ones.
+At each round, the objective is to obtain the favor of one MMM by placing you __mujer__ in a winning pile - one of the longest ones.

 When it is their turn, each player either creates a new pile or places their __mujer__ on an existing pile.
 Starting from the second player, after creating or growing a pile, each player can place or move the __molestia__ on the top or on the bottom of a pile.
 The pile cannot grow in that direction.